solismesmo/solismesmo/README.md

 # 🚀 Expertise:

-As a Data Analysis and ETL Professional, with significant skills in Qlik Sense, QlikView, SQL, and dashboard construction.
-My passion for data analysis and the ability to extract valuable insights from complex datasets have motivated me to seek challenging opportunities in this field.
-In addition to my technical skills, I am also known for my teamwork, attention to detail, and commitment to meeting deadlines.

 I'm currently pursuing a dual educational journey that combines the technical world of Software Engineering at [École 42](https://42.fr/) - [Sao Paulo](https://www.42sp.org.br) with the creative realm of User Experience (UX) and User Interface (UI) Design at [EBAC](https://ebaconline.com.br/).

 At 42, I am immersing myself in the intricacies of Software Engineering, where I am developing a strong foundation in coding, problem-solving, and software development practices.
 This rigorous program not only equips me with technical skills, it also fuels my ability to think critically and work collaboratively on complex projects.